Thank you for your response

 Connect with 100s of ERP's, import data error-free

 A lot is being said and discussed about GST and its impact on small & medium businesses.
 It can be witnessed that large enterprises are already gearing up for the changes required in their current system to comply with the new GST regime.
 However, there exists doubts among SMEs on how to prepare themselves for transition into the GST regime and how this transition will affect their businesses.

-As per the model law, every entity registered under any of the earlier laws shall be issued a certificate of registration on a provisional basis on the appointed day, which is the 1st of April 2017.
-This certificate will be valid for a period of 6 months within which a registered taxpayer may have to furnish the required information for final registration.
+As per the Act, every entity registered under any of the earlier laws shall be issued a certificate of registration on a provisional basis.
+This certificate will be valid for a period of 3 months within which a registered taxpayer may have to furnish the required information for final registration.
 A registered taxpayer has to enrol under the GST regime for a provisional registration and the taxpayer may need to furnish some additional documents electronically later.
 Thereafter, the certificate of registration would be granted on final basis.
 We have a full article on the migration to GST and relevant registration process.

-Transition provisions as contained under the Model GST law clearly specifies that any balance of input tax credit on capital goods purchased in the previous regime, against which partial input credit has been availed, will be allowed to be availed in the new regime as well.
+Transition provisions as contained under GST clearly specifies that any balance of input tax credit on capital goods purchased in the previous regime, against which partial input credit has been availed, will be allowed to be availed in the new regime as well